symbol/symbol-docs/source/guides/network/supernode-enrollment.rst

 5. **Send the enrollment message**

    The last bit is to **notify the Controller** that your node wants to enroll in the Supernode program.
-This is done through a conventional :ref:`Transfer Transaction <transfer-transaction>` with no mosaics and a special message:
+This is done through a conventional :ref:`transfertransaction` with no mosaics and a special message:

    .. code-block:: text